basecamp/kamal-site/docs/configuration/sshkit.md

 [SSHKit](https://github.com/capistrano/sshkit) is the SSH toolkit used by Kamal.

-The default settings should be sufficient for most use cases, but when connecting to a large number of hosts, you may need to adjust.
+The default, settings should be sufficient for most use cases, but when connecting to a large number of hosts, you may need to adjust.

 ## [SSHKit options](#sshkit-options)